 PCTechBytes is providing this daily checklist you can use this month to make you a better and safer computer user.
 While some of the things in the list below will not apply to everyone, we tried to compile a broad list of computer tips that focuses on some of the perils and pitfalls we come across in our computer forums each day.
 Print it out and pass it along to family members.

-Day 1– On day one, we want to make backups.
+Day 1— On day one, we want to make backups.
 At this point, before we do anything else, we just want to make sure we can grab any important data and get it off of the computer.
-Usually copying the My Documents folder is enough, but if you want to go a step further, open My Computer, click the C: drive and copy the Documents and Settings folder for the users you want to backup.
+Usually copying the Documents, Desktop, Pictures, Music and Favorites folders is enough.
+But if you want to go a step further, open the Computer icon on your Desktop, click the C: drive and copy the entire Users folder.
+This will copy all of the user accounts on the computer at once.
 We recommend using an external USB hard drive for this.